makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 * hE ethical considerations due to the richer and more diverse forms of personally identifiable information (PII) they capture compared to unimodal
-* can inadvertently reveal sensitive details like gender, ethnicity, emotional state, and health conditions.
-This expanded data scope
+* can inadvertently reveal sensitive details like gender, ethnicity, emotional state, and health conditions
-* risk of re-identification, making it essential to implement stringent data security and handling, including compliance with privacy regulations such as GDPR and HIPAA.
+* risk of re-identification ~> essential: stringent data security and handling, including compliance with privacy regulations such as GDPR and HIPAA

 ## Security & Privacy.
 Moreover, the potential for misuse or unauthorized

-* ethical guidelines needed for its storage, processing, and application.
+* ethical guidelines needed for its storage, processing, and application
-* Transparency in how these models are trained and used is critical to building
+* Transparency in how these models are trained and used is critical
-* algorithmic biases and ensure fairness are important, as
+* algorithmic biases and fairness
-* errors in multimodal assessments could dispropimpact vulnerable populations, or lead to incorrect diagnoses if not carefully managed.
+* errors in multimodal assessments could disprop impact vulnerable populations, or lead to incorrect diagnoses if not carefully managed
-* This work was part of a study approved by SBU’s Institutional Review Board (IRB `#`1157153 World Trade Center Responder Language and Health Study) and (IRB `#`2022-00391: iHiTOP).
+* This work was part of a study approved by SBU’s Institutional Review Board (IRB `#`1157153 World Trade Center Responder Language and Health Study) and (IRB `#`2022-00391: iHiTOP)

 ## Software.
 Adhering to the ideals of

-* open and reproducible science, we will make the WhiSPA software code base, along with the trained models and secure dimensional representations of the data, openly available.
-These representations strictly
+* open and reproducible science, we will make the WhiSPA
+  * software code base, along with the
+  * trained models and
+  * secure dimensional representations of the data, openly available
-  * no individual can be identified nor any anonymity safeguard compromised.
+  * no individual can be identified nor any anonymity safeguard compromised
 * direct access to the underlying data restricted for privacy and security
-* AI-based tools were employed throughout the project to assist in code development and report formulation, including the use of
+* AI-based tools were employed throughout the project to assist in code development and report formulation